How to Make a Family Routine That Works

 It’s much easier to make a daily routine if you’ve got a few smooth spots in your day.
 Make a few smaller routines and build around them.
 Instead of looking at your whole day lets look at some little pieces and smooth them out.

-- Think about the worst part of your day – that’s where you need a routine first.
+- Think about the hardest part of your day – that’s where you need a routine first.
 Don’t worry about the rest, just make a little routine for that part of your day.

 - Write down a routine.
 This is key because when things start to go haywire and you’re really tired, you’ll want that cheat sheet to tell you what to do next.